User

 The values stored here are entirely client-dependent, but client 2.3.4 uses a

-property with boolean sub-properties for each layer of:parts
+layersproperty with boolean sub-properties for each layer of:partstmacEventsncAlarms(off by default)toolReplacements(off by default)trendsfeedRate(off by default)downtimeshifts(off by default)

 Whether this user has turned on “screenshare mode”.